 We value teaching and learning in time.
 It is essential that pupils arrive on time to school every day.
-All pupils are expected on school grounds and in line up at 8:40am so that they can be ready to commence learning at 8:45am when the school day begins.
-Any pupil who is not in line up by 8:45am will be considered late to schoolWe encourage pupils to arrive from 8.30am so that they can have a calm and organised start to their day.
+School begins at 8.45am, but we encourage pupils to arrive from 8.30am so that they can have a calm and organised start to their day.